shounakshastri/shounakshastri.github.io/_drafts/WordPrediction-Part5.md

 Well, the prediction accuracy is not great.
 This is because of the following reasons

-1. We filtered lot of words to reduce the space and processing time.
+**1. We filtered lot of words to reduce the space and processing time.**

+The tokenization process took a long time to execute.
+The

-2. We haven't implemented smoothing which
+**2. We haven't implemented smoothing which removes the possibility of adding new n-grams entered by the user.**